-PDPN regulators were also reported by a pathological approach.
-In the pathological tumor section, PDPN-expressing tumor cells was sometimes observed at the invasive front, where CD45-positive inflammatory cells infiltrate.
-Laser capture microscopy combined with gene expression profiling revealed that interferon-responsive gene expression is up-regulated in PDPN-positive cells at the invasive front.
-Indeed, PDPN expression can be induced by interferon- $\gamma$ (IFN- $\gamma$ ), transforming growth factor- $\beta$ (TGF- $\beta$ ), and/or tumor necrosis factor- $\alpha$ (TNF- $\alpha$ ) treatment in SCC cell lines.
-Furthermore, STAT1 knockdown (a signaling component of IFN- $\gamma$ ) in SCC cells suppressed tumor cell invasion in the subcutaneous tumor transplantation model [89].
-The involvement of the TGF- $\beta$ -SMAD pathway in the PDPN expression has been reported in oral/pharyngeal SCCs [90] and fibrosarcoma cells [91].
-The TGF- $\beta$ -induced PDPN expression is inhibited by SMAD4 knockdown or TGF- $\beta$ type I receptor kinase inhibitor treatment.
-These results highlight the significance of inflammatory cytokines produced by inflammatory cells stimulating PDPN expression at the invasive front of the tumor.
+PDPN regulators were also reported through a pathological approach.
+In the pathological tumor section, PDPN-expressing tumor cells have been observed sometimes at the invasive front, where CD45-positive inflammatory cells infiltrate.
+Laser capture microscopy combined with gene expression profiling revealed that interferon-responsive gene expression is upregulated in PDPN-positive cells at the invasive front.
+Indeed, PDPN expression can be induced by interferon- γ (IFN- γ), transforming growth factor- β (TGF- β), and/or tumor necrosis factor- α (TNF- α) treatment in SCC cell lines.
+Furthermore, STAT1 knockdown (a signaling component of IFN- γ) in SCC cells suppressed tumor cell invasion in the subcutaneous tumor transplantation model [98].
+The involvement of the TGF- β -SMAD pathway in PDPN expression has been reported in oral/pharyngeal SCCs [99] and fibrosarcoma cells [100].
+TGF- β -induced PDPN expression was inhibited by SMAD4 knockdown or TGF- β type I receptor kinase inhibitor treatment.
+These results highlight the significance of inflammatory cytokines produced by inflammatory cells, stimulating PDPN expression at the invasive front of the tumor.

-4. Roles of PDPN in invasion-metastatic cascade
+4. Roles of PDPN in Invasion-Metastatic Cascade

-Tumor metastasis is a multistep biological process termed the invasion-metastasis cascade [92], which includes (1) cancer cell dissemination from primary sites, (2) the acquisition of migration/invasion phenotype, (3) intra/extravasation, (4) survival in circulation, and (5) adaptation and colonization in a distant organ.
-Furthermore, (6) the nonneoplastic stromal cells, including CAFs and tumor-infiltrating lymphocytes (TILs), also mediate these events, which are termed tumor microenvironment (TME).
-Recent advances provide insights into the relevance of PDPN in the multiple steps of the invasion-metastasis cascade (Figure.
-2).
+Tumor metastasis is a multistep biological process termed the invasion-metastasis cascade [101], which includes (1) cancer cell dissemination from primary sites, (2) the acquisition of migration/invasion phenotype, (3) intra/extravasation, (4) survival in circulation, and (5) adaptation and colonization in a distant organ.
+Furthermore, (6) the nonneoplastic stromal cells, including CAFs and tumor-infiltrating lymphocytes (TILs), also mediate these events, and these cells are termed the tumor microenvironment (TME).
+Recent advances provide insights into the relevance of PDPN in the multiple steps of the invasion-metastasis cascade (Figure 2).

 4.1.
-Migration and invasion
+Migration and Invasion

 EMT is a cellular process in which epithelial cells acquire mesenchymal phenotypes (fibroblast-like morphology and cytoarchitecture, increased migratory capacity) and lose epithelial features (stable cell-cell junctions, apical-basal polarity, and interactions with basement membrane).
 In TME, EMT is triggered by various cytokines produced not only by tumor cells but also by stromal and immune cells.
-During EMT, changes in gene expression, including EMT transcriptional factors (EMT-TFs) and their targets, as well as epigenetic regulation, resulting in the suppression of these epithelial characteristics and the acquisition of mesenchymal characteristics [93,94].
-PDPN was referred to as "PA2.26 antigen," and its forced expression promotes cell scattering, migration, and EMT-like morphological changes with loss of epithelial markers (E-cadherin and keratin) and upregulation of mesenchymal markers (N-cadherin and Vimentin) [26,95,96].
-PDPN cytoplasmic tail binds to ezrin and/or moesin, which are members of the ERM protein family of membrane-cytoskeleton linkers and are required for RhoA activation and EMT induction [27,30].
+During EMT, changes occur in gene expression, including EMT transcriptional factors (EMT-TFs) and their targets, as well as epigenetic regulation, resulting in the suppression of these epithelial characteristics and the acquisition of mesenchymal characteristics [102,103].
+PDPN has been referred to as "PA2.26 antigen," and its forced expression promotes cell scattering, migration, and EMTlike morphological changes with the loss of epithelial markers (E-cadherin and keratin) and the upregulation of mesenchymal markers (N-cadherin and Vimentin) [26,95,96].
+PDPN's cytoplasmic tail binds to ezrin and/or moesin, which are members of the ERM protein family of membrane-cytoskeleton linkers and are required for RhoA activation and EMT induction [27,104].